 On November 29, 2011, we announced the signing of a memorandum of understanding with Inmarsat S.A. to bring its Global Xpress satellite service to the commercial airline market.
-Assuming that we enter into a definitive agreement with Inmarsat, we would be one of two providers of Inmarsat's Ka-band satellite service bringing in-flight broadband internet access to international commercial aircraft fleets and a non-exclusive provider of such service to the BA market.
+Assuming that we enter into a definitive agreement with Inmarsat, we would provide Inmarsat's Ka-band satellite broadband internet access to international commercial aircraft fleets and the BA market.
 We currently expect that we will begin testing of the Global Xpress Ka-band aeronautical services after the launch of the first of the three Inmarsat-5 satellites, which is currently scheduled for mid-2013.
 We currently expect to offer Global Xpress Ka-band satellite service to international commercial aircraft starting in late 2014 or early 2015 after the launch of all three Inmarsat-5 satellites.

 On November 29, 2011, American Airlines filed for reorganization under Chapter 11 of the United States Bankruptcy Code.
-While American Airlines has announced that it will continue to operate its business and fly normal flight schedules, there can be no assurance that the filing will not have an adverse affect on our revenue or results of operations in the short- or long-term.
-See "Risk Factors-Risks Related to our CA Business-The recent bankruptcy filing of American Airlines could have a material adverse affect on our revenue and results of operations."
+While American Airlines has announced that it will continue to operate its business and fly normal flight schedules, there can be no assurance that the filing will not have a material effect on our revenue or results of operations in the short- or long-term.
+See "Risk Factors-Risks Related to Our CA Business-The recent bankruptcy filing of American Airlines could have a material adverse affect on our revenue and results of operations."

 On December 19, 2011, Advanced Media Networks, L.L.C. filed suit in the United States District Court for the Central District of California against us for allegedly infringing one of its patents, seeking injunctive relief that would affect both our CA and BA businesses and unspecified monetary damages.
 On April 9, 2012, the plaintiff filed an amended complaint that named as additional defendants certain of our commercial airline partners and BA customers.
 Under our contracts, we are required to indemnify these partners and customers for defense costs and any damages arising from the litigation.
 We have not accrued any liability related to this matter because, due to the early stage of this litigation, a range of possible loss, if any, cannot be determined.
-See "Risk Factors- Assertions by third parties of infringement, misappropriation or other violation by us of their intellectual property rights could result in significant costs and substantially harm our business and operating results."
+The outcome of this matter is inherently uncertain and may have a material adverse effect on our financial position, results of operation and cash flows.
+See "Risk Factors-Assertions by third parties of infringement, misappropriation or other violation by us of their intellectual property rights could result in significant costs and substantially harm our business and operating results."